ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 ## Identities and Actions

 When a human authenticates, the purpose is often not to interact manually with the system, but to authorize a software component — such as an application or service — to act **on their behalf**.
-The authentication process enables the system to verify the user's identity and establish a trust relationship that authorizes **delegated execution** within a constrained identity context derived from the user.
+The authentication process enables the system to verify the user's identity and establish a trust relationship that authorizes **impersonated execution** within a constrained identity context derived from the human identity.

 In some environments, this may involve **impersonation**, where the delegated component temporarily assumes the user's identity.
 In others, the component retains its own identity but operates under an explicitly authorized and verifiable delegation model.